D4-project/bgp-monitor/README.md

     pip3 install -r requirements.txt
     ~~~

-3. Define config file based on etc/ail-feeder-bgp.cfg.sample
+3. Define config file based on etc/monitor.cfg.sample
+   You can filter many AS number and/or prefixes in etc/arguments.cfg.sample instead of using long command line

 ### Test your installation